 If you have successfully completed your Final Review, you may submit your thesis for examination at any time of the year.
 You will, however, need to submit your Thesis Summary form and Appointment of Examiners form at least two months prior to submission.

-The examination is a complex process and varies in length, but you should expect it to take up to four months from the date you submit your thesis.
+The examination is a complex process and varies in length, but you should expect it to take at least four months from the date you submit your thesis.

 When you successfully complete your research degree, you won’t need to apply to graduate.
 The Candidature Services team will advise Course Completions that you’re eligible to graduate once the Chair of Academic Board has approved your completion.